Lorne Chabot

 Laurent Edward Chabot (October 5, 1900 – October 10, 1946) was a Canadian professional ice hockey player.
-Chabot played in the National Hockey League from 1926 to 1937.
+Chabot played in the National Hockey League (NHL) from 1926 to 1937.
 He was a member of two Stanley Cup championship teams, the New York Rangers in 1928, and the Toronto Maple Leafs in 1932.
-Chabot played for the New York Rangers, Toronto Maple Leafs, Montreal Canadiens, Chicago Black Hawks, Montreal Maroons, and New York Americans.
+Chabot also played for the Montreal Canadiens, Chicago Black Hawks, Montreal Maroons, and New York Americans.
 Chabot won the Vezina Trophy in 1934–35 for allowing the fewest goals against.

 Playing career

 During his stint with the Rangers, he was billed as "Lorne Chabotsky" by Rangers' publicity men Bruno and Blythe, in an attempt to garner more Jewish fans.
 Chabot was unhappy with the arrangement and the publicity men were soon replaced by Jack Filman.
 Chabot was also the goalie who was injured during the 1928 playoffs, forcing coach Lester Patrick into the goal for the remainder of the game.

 Chabot played in the two longest games in NHL history, losing the longest in 1935–36 as a member of the Montreal Maroons and winning the second longest in 1932–33 as a member of the Toronto Maple Leafs.
 Both games went into the sixth overtime; both final scores were 1–0.
 He was the first hockey player to appear on the cover of Time Magazine.
 It was the February 11, 1935 issue, the lone season when Chabot was playing with the Chicago Black Hawks.

 Years after his retirement, he suffered from severe arthritis and was bedridden.
 He developed Bright's Disease and after a long bout with it, he died, five days after his 46th birthday.
 He was buried in the Notre Dame des Neiges Cemetery in Montreal.